Fenris42/Fenris42.github.io/Game_Modding.md

 # Game Modding

-## Timerborn
+## Timberborn
 [![Download](assets/images/icons/download.png){:class='icon icon-download'}](https://store.steampowered.com/app/1062090/Timberborn/){:target="_blank"}
 [Steam Store](https://store.steampowered.com/app/1062090/Timberborn/){:target="_blank"}

-- A game about a post human world where beavers are now the domenant species
+- A game about a post human world where beavers are now the dominant species
 - The player builds a town with farms, industry, homes and entertainments in the goal to have a thriving community with a high well being score
-- Typical game loop is alternating seasons of temperate where water flows and everything is nice then flips to either a drought or a bad tide
+- Typical game loop is looping through alternating seasons of temperate weather where water flows and everything is nice then flips to either a drought or a bad tide
 	- In a drought water stops flowing from sources and starts receading
 	- In a bad tide water sources start pumping bad water (toxic waste) which kills plants and makes your beavers sick on contact